 Import XML File using the Web URL

-If the XML data is from the web, then we can import this from the web by using a power query.
+If the XML data is from the web, then we can import it from the web using a Power Query.

 For instance, the following URL contains the data in XML format.

 The data will appear like the following image:

 We will import this by using a power query.